Skip to content

 Autostart on system startup (Bookworm)

-Modify the file below as stated.
-If there is a section [autostart] already, just add the line chromium = ... otherwise insert the complete section.
+Modify the file below as indicated.
+If there is already a section [autostart], just add the line chromium = ... otherwise add the whole section.

 ~/.config/wayfire.ini